 Alfalfa: Most people do not know that this plant, widely grown in some places as a fodder for cattle, can be eaten raw in salads (if one lives in a dysentery-free place) or fried in oil as a vegetable.

 Okra: Of all the hundreds of vegetables in the world one might wonder why I single this one out for mention; the reason is that it is not well known in North America but is often the only vegetable in season in an African market.
-It is a strange looking thing, big at the stem end and tapering to a point with sides to it—not uniformly round, in other words; it is never a dark green but rather the colour of green beans; okra can be tiny (in the southern United States it is often called “lady fingers”) or 2 or 3 inches long (5 to 8 centimetres).
+It is a strange looking thing, big at the stem end and tapering to a point with sides to it—not uniformly round, in other words; it is never a dark green but rather the colour of green beans; okra can be tiny (in the southern United States it is often called “lady fingers”) or 50 to 80 millimetres (2 or 3 inches) long.
 It has a sticky quality and is full of soft seeds like a tomato but it is an excellent and filling vegetable; stewed with fried onions and tomatoes, with or without meat added, it makes a tasty dish.

 Squash: Native, dark green, round squashes the size of footballs and with skins like cast iron can often be not only bought but kept for some time before cooking them.
 We found if we managed to cut one open and peel it the flesh, cut up and stewed with onions and very little water, was delicious; we added vegetable oil and seasoning to it.